Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 > **Note**
 >
-> Sample configuration is located in `conf.d/` which is included in `icinga2.conf` by default.
+> Sample configuration files are located in the `conf.d/` directory which is
+> included in `icinga2.conf` by default.

 ### Include Files and Directories

 In Icinga 1.x the `icinga.cfg` file contains `cfg_file` and `cfg_dir`
 directives.
 The `cfg_dir` directive recursively includes all files with a `.cfg` suffix in the given directory.
-All paths must be configured absolute, relative paths are not possible.
-The `cfg_file` and `cfg_dir` directives can include the same file twice which leads into configuration errors in Icinga 1.x.
+Only absolute paths may be used.
+The `cfg_file` and `cfg_dir` directives can include the same file twice which leads to configuration errors in Icinga 1.x.

     cfg_file=/etc/icinga/objects/commands.cfg
     cfg_dir=/etc/icinga/objects